 What are your favorite apps for post-processing?

-I generally run each image through Snapseed for some basic editing (check out our Snapseed video tutorial).
+I generally run each image through Snapseed for some basic editing (check out our Snapseed app tutorial).
 I found that I edited images much more heavily when I first started shooting on my iPhone, but am much more selective about the process now.

 I’ve been trying to focus more on getting the right balance of light, contrast and tonal range, so my edits tend to be simple tweaks to get the desired results.
 In my experience, less is more when it comes to editing.